RahatIbnRafiq/rahatibnrafiq.github.io/_pages/industry.md

 ## MI DNR collaboration
 <ol>
-<li>Use Computer vision and UAVs towards early detection of oak wilt in the state forests and parks</li>
+<li>Use Computer vision and UAVs towards early detection of oak wilt and HWA in the state forests and parks</li>
 </ol>

-# Past

 ## OwnIt App AI Collaboration
 <ol>